seqscope/NovaScope/docs/fulldoc/rules/sdgeAR_segment_ficture.md

 ### (1) hexagon-indexed SGE

 **Description**: This output consists of an SGE formatted by segmenting pixels into hexagonal units.
 The size of the hexagons is defined by the user.
-The format of this SGE is compatible to FICTURE.
+This SGE is in TSV format compatible to FICTURE.

 **File Naming Convention**:
 ```